lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ML-DSA, the cryptographic module extracts the public key hash `tr` from the secret key object, and thus there is no possibility of mismatch between `tr` and `sk`.
-In ExternalMu-ML-DSA, the public key or its hash needs to be provided to the `Prehash()` routine independently of the secret key, and while the exact mechanism by which it is delivered will be implementation-specific, it does open a window for mismatches between `tr` and `sk`.
+In ExternalMu-ML-DSA, the public key or its hash needs to be provided to the `Pure-Prehash()` routine independently of the secret key, and while the exact mechanism by which it is delivered will be implementation-specific, it does open a window for mismatches between `tr` and `sk`.
 First, this will produce a signature which will fail to verify under the intended public key since a compliant `Verify()` routine will independently compute `tr` from the public key.
-Implementors should pay careful attention to how the public key or its hash is delivered to the `ExternalMu-ML-DSA.Prehash()` routine, and from where they are sourcing this data.
+Implementors should pay careful attention to how the public key or its hash is delivered to the `ExternalMu-ML-DSA.Pure-Prehash()` routine, and from where they are sourcing this data.

 # Acknowledgments